Dowell-Lab/TF_profiler/README.md

    - elliptical outlier is 1/-1 (True/False) where all values that are FALSE (ie are not outliers) are used to generate the linear regression.
 The residuals of the FALSE elliptical outlier points are fit to a normal distribution.
 It's this distribution that is contrasted with all residuals to attribute significance values as shown in column 6-pval.
    - The final column, significance, contains three possible values, Depleted (the experimental/observed MD-score is lower than expectation), Enriched (the experimental/observed MD-score is lower than expectation) or Not Significant.
 The user can specify the p-value cut-off with the -p flag.
 The default is 0.05.

-7. temp - contains intermediate files.
+**7. temp** - contains intermediate files.
 It is recommended to remove temp right away.

 ## Contact Information ##